AP Interview: Belarus sprinter feels safe, looks to future - NewsBreak

 The runner recalled the harrowing, confusing moments when she sought Japanese police help at Tokyo’s Narita International Airport, when she was being forced by Belarus officials to leave the Summer Games early and return home.

-She finally used her phone to translate a desperate plea for help after her grandmother warned her not to return to Belarus.
+She used her phone to translate the desperate plea for help after her grandmother warned her not to return to Belarus.

 The drama began after Tsimanouskaya criticized her team officials, saying on Instagram that she was put in the 4x400 relay even though she had never run in the event.
 She was then barred from competing in the 200-meter race that she expected to run in and told to pack her bags.